Sobhhï

-Sobhhï is a musical artist, photographer, director, and scientist based between Dubai and New York City.
-He has been ranked the number one streamed hip-hop and R&B artist in the UAE, and one of the top artists in the Middle East.
+Sobhhï is an American musician, photographer, director, and visual artist based between Dubai and New York City.
+He has been ranked the number-one-streamed hip-hop and R&B artist in the UAE, and one of the top artists in the Middle East.
 With a background in computational mathematics, Sobhhï maintains dual careers in science and research as well as the visual and performing arts.

-Once a non-performing artist, Sobhhï made his first public appearances at a series of listening parties hosted in late 2021 for his EP "PURPLE I".
-Sobhhï's identity is so far largely unknown, although he has revealed the name Sobhhï is his grandfather's name and is part of his own name, translating "morning" from Arabic.
-His musical output has been categorized variously as "music for late nights," or Nocturnal Trapsoul – "dreamy R&B, bedroom soul and hip-hop".
+Once a non-performing artist, Sobhhï made his first public appearances at a series of listening parties hosted in late 2021 for his EP Purple I. Sobhhï's identity is so far largely unknown, although he has revealed the name Sobhhï is his grandfather's name and is part of his own name, translating "morning" from Arabic.
+His musical output has been categorized variously as "music for late nights", or Nocturnal Trapsoul: "dreamy R&B, bedroom soul and hip-hop".

 Personal life

 Sobhhï was born in the US and lived in multiple locations growing up, including Northern California, Chicago, and Louisiana.
-Taking night classes as a teen, he graduated high school early and went on to attend college at 16.
-Beginning by studying economics and statistics at UC Berkeley, he obtained a master's degree from the University of Chicago by the age of 21.
+Taking night classes as a teen, he graduated high school early and went on to attend college at age 16.
+He studied economics and statistics at UC Berkeley, but obtained a master's degree from the University of Chicago by the age of 21.
 He then returned to UC Berkeley, where he researched machine learning and artificial intelligence in pursuit of a PhD in computational mathematics.

-In 2018, he decided to pursue a career in music—another focus for him from an early age.
+In 2018, he decided to pursue a career in music, another focus for him from an early age.